damndemento/esp32-ftms-server-ic7/README.md

 ![D1 cables](https://github.com/damndemento/esp32-ftms-server-ic7/blob/main/D1_with_cables.jpg)

 Then you can connect it to your bike without harming the IC7

 ![IC7 cables](https://github.com/damndemento/esp32-ftms-server-ic7/blob/main/IC7_cable.jpg)

-...just disconnect the display from the sensor and plug the D1 mini ESP32 in between - et voilá - your IC7 speaks FTMS now.
+just disconnect the display from the sensor and plug the D1 mini ESP32 in between - et voilá - your IC7 speaks FTMS now.

 Ready to connect to Zwift, WahooRGT or similar...